What You’ll Learn 🎯

 Mono in case only one is used.

-Besides selecting the configuration, the right probe channels need to be assigned to Y and X positions as well and their angle and direction need to be set.
+In addition to selecting the configuration, the correct probe channels must be assigned to the Y and X positions, and their angle and direction must also be set.

-The same needs to be done for the Keyphasor under the Tacho angle.
+The same applies to the Keyphasor under the Tacho angle setting.

-Dewesoft Orbit Analysis supports extraction of subsynchronous orbit which can be used to detect fluid-induced instabilities such as whirl & whip.
-The calculation of the subsynchronous orbit is enabled via a dedicated checkbox and tracking filter bandwidth is defined in the corresponding input field:
+Dewesoft Orbit Analysis supports the extraction of subsynchronous orbits, which can be used to detect fluid-induced instabilities such as whirl and whip.
+The calculation of the subsynchronous orbit is enabled via a dedicated checkbox, and the tracking filter bandwidth is defined in the corresponding input field:

 Runout compensation

-Runout compensation is necessary whenever shaft irregularities in shape are present which could be misinterpreted as movement during the measurement.
-Dewesoft OA supports multiple ways of establishing the runout compensation:
+Runout compensation is necessary whenever shaft shape irregularities are present, as they could be misinterpreted as actual movement during measurement.
+Dewesoft OA supports multiple methods for establishing runout compensation:

 1.)
 Paste - allows the user to paste values for runout compensation from previous measurements.
 The angle step needs to be defined the same in the Ch. setup as it was for the data that will be pasted and the data structure of the columns needs to be as stated below in the Import paragraph.